MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-credentials.md

 ## Update a secret (password rotation)

 ### Prerequisites:
-- Ensure EventGrid is registered as a Resource provider in Azure.
+- Ensure Event Grid is registered as a Resource provider in Azure.
 [Learn more about resource providers](https://learn.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types).
-- Ensure users who will use EventGrid trigger in Power Automate has EventGrid Contributor permissions.
+- Ensure users who use Event Grid trigger in Power Automate have Event Grid Contributor permissions.
 [Learn more](https://learn.microsoft.com/azure/event-grid/security-authorization)

 >[!Note]
 >This section requires specific permissions such as system admin of the organization otherwise only your own desktop flow connections will be updated.